sulu/sulu-docs/reference/content-types/smart_content.rst

     * -
       - urls
       - string[]
-      - Array of localized URLs.
+      - Array of localized URLs
     * -
       - nodeType
       - string
-      - NodeType of page - content, internal or external.
+      - NodeType of page - content, internal or external
     * -
       - changed
       - DateTime
-      - Date and time of last change.
+      - Date and time of last change
     * -
       - changer
       - int
-      - Id of user which changed the page.
+      - Id of user which changed the page
     * -
       - created
       - DateTime
-      - Date and time of creation.
+      - Date and time of creation
     * -
       - creator
       - int
-      - Id of user which has created the page.
+      - Id of user which has created the page
     * -
       - template
       - string
-      - Name of page-template.
+      - Name of page-template
     * - view
       - dataSource
       - string
-      - Uuid of data-source.
+      - Uuid of data-source
     * -
       - includeSubFolders
       - bool
-      - Is TRUE if subfolders will be crawled.
+      - Is TRUE if subfolders will be crawled
     * -
       - category
       - string[]
-      - Selected categories.
+      - Selected categories
     * -
       - tags
       - string[]